argo-universe/argo-bigbang/README.md

 ### Vault Configuration

+You have the option to utilize the `vault_init.sh` file to manage the initialization and unsealing process of Vault.
+Simply execute the command `./vault_init.sh` or refer to the instructions provided below.

 To automate secret creation, we have configured HashiCorp Vault.
 However, before you can proceed, you need to unseal the Vault and create the required secrets.

 **Unseal HashiCorp Vault**